Creating the images

-I also use my mobile ‘phone at times… though I’ve never managed to get very excited about mobile ‘phones as cameras (hmm, and not even as telephones!); I currently have an iPhone, but am not an Instagram/Hipstamatic sort of person.
+I also use my mobile ‘phone at times… though I’ve never managed to get very excited about mobile ‘phones as cameras (hmm, and not even as telephones!); I currently have an iPhone.

 I have a plastic pin-hole camera, but need to try this a few more times before I’m prepared to show any images from it!

-Fuji Velvia 50 (up until 2007, I mostly used Fuji Sensia 100/200/400 – sadly, in August 2010, Fuji announced it was ceasing production of this film; I mourn its loss, but Velvia is better for landscapes and so I suppose I contributed in some small way to the demise of Sensia…)
+(Up until 2007, I mostly used Fuji Sensia 100/200/400 – sadly, in August 2010, Fuji announced it was ceasing production of this film; I mourn the loss of it, but in a small way I contributed: I had switched to Provia and Velvia as it is better for the kind of landscapes I want to do…)

 I have a studio light set that I sometimes use for portraits.

-I use Nikon’s IR remote control (the cheap and functional Nikon ML-L3) for the D90 and F65 – great for reducing vibration (also worked for the D40).
+I use Nikon’s IR remote control (the cheap and functional Nikon ML-L3) for the D610 and F80 – great for reducing vibration (also worked for the D40).
 For the FM2 I have a traditional mechanical wire cable release.